Opening Flight

 Taxiing...

-Taxiing...(this photo and the next from Tadashi Yogi)
+Taxiing...(this photo and the next one are from Tadashi Yogi)

 More of us watching it.

 It was my job to park most of the airplanes (except for some of the fuel flights) and meet the passengers.
 This was the first time I was doing this in 9 months, and our winter world was about to come to an end.
 At this moment I looked at the airplane and then over at the rest of us standing by the taxiway.
 This was one of the strangest and strongest emotional moments of my life, one which I will never forget.
-Today in New Orleans in 1999 as I look at the photo and type these words, I still feel the emotional impact.
+In New Orleans in 1999 as I looked at this photo and originally typed these words, I still feel the emotional impact.
 Suddenly I had an almost irresistible urge to take off running.
 If only I could get around behind skylab so I couldn't see the airplane, it would disappear and our "normal" lives would continue.
 Hmmm.
 Toast, anyone?

 A few days later it was my turn to leave on this one.

-Here's Bill K with the sled for carryon baggage.
+Here's Bill Koleto with the sled with our carry-on baggage.